lbussy/keg-cop/docs/pcbassembly/index.rst

 - Resistors - These are the shortest mounted components.
 Soldering the resistors to the board first is the least challenging.
 They are also some of the most heat-tolerant parts, so these grant you some experience to get you going.
 - Capacitors - The next tallest components, these should go on next.
 They are also relatively tolerant of heat, so you can continue to refine your skills.
 Be sure to get them as close to the board as possible since having them stick up changes their intended impact on the circuit.
-- DS18B20 Sensor - Now that you are sure of your skills, these sensors should be soldered next.
-Be careful not to overheat the devices, but they are not too sensitive.
+- DS18B20 Sensor - Now that you are sure of your skills, this sensor should be soldered next if you use one.
+Be careful not to overheat the device, but they are not too sensitive.
 - Pin headers and terminal blocks - These components are not vulnerable to the heat at all except for the plastic.
 - RJ45 Jacks - These are the tallest items, and you should solder them on last.